ARX-7/ReStrat/README.md

 #ReStrat
 #Orginial Author: Reglitch [Codex - Hazak]
-#*Errc [Hindsight - Warhound]
+#Errc [Hindsight - Warhound]

-I, Errc, have continued development on this because it is the most well developed raid addon and is easy to iterate on and add new encounters.
+I have continued development on this because it is the most well developed raid addon and is easy to iterate on and add new encounters.

 ###What is ReStrat?